Notice: This page requires JavaScript to function properly.

 k-Nearest Neighbors

-1. For a new instance, find the k nearest (based on features) instances of the training set.
-Those k instances are called neighbors;
+1. For a new instance, identify the k nearest training instances based on feature similarity.
+These are called the neighbors.

-2. Find the most frequent class among k neighbors.
-That class will be a prediction for the new instance.
+2. Determine the most frequent class among the k neighbors.
+That class becomes the prediction for the new instance.

 KNeighborsClassifier during .fit()